charlottecvn/precipitationnowcasting-generativemodels-highevents/README.md

 - ["Precipitation Nowcasting using Generative Adversarial Networks"](https://github.com/KoertS/precipitation-nowcasting-using-GANs) by K. Schreurs et al.

 ## Data
-Real-time precipitation radar data is used from 2008 till 2020.
+Real-time precipitation radar data is used from 2006 and 2008 till 2021.
 The data past 2018 is publicly available at the [KNMI data platform](https://api.dataplatform.knmi.nl/open-data/v1/datasets/nl_rdr_data_rtcor_5m_tar/versions/1.0/files).
 This dataset was used to train and validate the model

 In order to run the code on your machine, you need to specify the following directories from the radboud server (`ceph/knmimo`):
 - `./preprocessed/rtcor_prep`